uikit/uikit-site/docs/pages/grid.md

 <div uk-grid="parallax: 150; parallax-start: 100%; parallax-end: 100%;">…</div>
 ```

-If a masonry grid is used and `parallax: true` is added to the attribute, the columns will parallax and end up flushed with one another.
-The `parallax` option can be set to zero or an additional translation.
+To justify the grid parallax if columns have different heights, for example in masonry grids, set the `parallax-justify: true` option so all grid columns reach the bottom at the same time.
+Set `parallax: 0` to only move the columns by their height until they justify.
+But of course an additional parallax translation value can be set as well.

 ```html
 <div uk-grid="parallax: 0; parallax-justify: true; masonry: pack">…</div>